Outlook vs. Gmail for Business: A Point-by-Point Breakdown

 As mentioned above, although you can write new emails in Gmail while searching for older ones, the design of Gmail’s interface makes this challenging, which can be a problem if you need to cross-reference an older email while drafting a new message.
 Gmail’s search functionality is built with the same technology as Google’s search engine, allowing for more granular searches than Outlook.
 Similar to Outlook, you can segment search results by sender, recipient, subject and date received; users can also create custom shortcuts for faster search functionality.

 As of 2019, Teams does not offer native integration with Outlook, however, this is due to change in early 2020.
 Hangouts Meet, on the other hand, is already fully integrated with Gmail.
-Although it is possible to purchase a separate license for Outlook or to use Gmail independently, if video conferencing is important to your organization, it might make more sense to invest in either O365 or G Suite.
+Although it is possible to purchase a separate license for Outlook or to use Gmail independently, if video conferencing is important to your organization, it might make more sense to invest in either O365 or Workplace.

 Outlook and Gmail both use spam filters as their primary form of spam protection.

 There are a few different ways to set up and implement spam filtering in Outlook.
 The first is to block individual senders.
 In order to do so, highlight or open a specific email, navigate to the Junk icon and select Block Sender from the drop-down menu.

 Another option is to create granular rules for emails based on specific factors such as: